Skip to main content

 • Unvaccinated passengers require a negative COVID-19 PCR test certificate with a QR code (taken within 72 hours of arrival) to enter into Somalia.

-• The above rules apply to all children under 18 years of age
+• The above rules also apply to children under 18 years of age

-• Passengers displaying symptoms of COVID-19 may be tested on arrival and quarantined if they have tested positive.
+• Passengers displaying symptoms of COVID-19 may be tested on arrival and quarantined at their own expense if they have tested positive.

 Somaliland